7 Years (Lukas Graham song)

 "7 Years" is a song by Danish soul-pop band Lukas Graham from their second studio album, Lukas Graham.
-The song was released as a digital download on 18 September 2015 by Copenhagen Records.
+The song was released as a digital download on Lukas Forchhammer's 27th birthday (18 September 2015) by Copenhagen Records.
 The lyric video was uploaded to YouTube on 17 November 2015, and the music video was uploaded on 15 December 2015.
-It has since garnered over 1 billion views on YouTube.

 Despite receiving mixed reviews from music critics, "7 Years" topped the Danish Singles Chart.
 Outside Denmark, the singles topped the charts in Australia, Austria, Canada, Italy, New Zealand, the Republic of Ireland, Sweden, and the United Kingdom, while peaking within the top ten of the charts in many other European countries and the United States.
 The song was written by Lukas Forchhammer, Stefan Forrest, Morten Ristorp, and Morten "Pilo" Pilegaard.
-The song was produced by Stefan Forrest and Morten Ristorp under their stage name Future Animals, and Pilegaard.
-The song was mixed by Delbert Bowers and Morten Pilegaard.
+The song was produced by Forrest and Ristorp under their stage name Future Animals, and Pilegaard.
+The song was mixed by Delbert Bowers and Pilegaard.

 On 12 February 2017, "7 Years" was nominated for three Grammy Awards: Record of the Year, Song of the Year, and Best Pop Duo/Group Performance.
 According to the International Federation of the Phonographic Industry (IFPI), "7 Years" was the seventh best-selling song of 2016 worldwide with 10.4 million digital downloads and track-equivalent streams.

 Background

+In the interviews with Jeep, Lukas Graham mentioned that the song doesn't have a hook or a fixed structure and that the song simply has a vibe that progresses through the ages, allowing listeners to grow with it.

 Frontman Lukas Forchhammer described "7 Years" as a song that summarises his life so far and what he hopes to achieve in the future.
 He continued: "It's a song about growing older.
 I'm also coming to a realisation that being a father is the most important thing.
 My biggest dream is not to be some negative old dude, but to have my kids' friends say, 'You're going to visit your dad?
 Say hi!
 He's awesome.'
 I had a perfect father."

 Regarding the band's prior failure to break into the international market, Forchhammer stated, "It's like my father died at exactly the right moment – and I know that's something I shouldn't say, but I just did!
 If my dad hadn't died in 2012 I wouldn't have written our song 'Happy Home', which catapulted us into a Scandinavian success story.
 I wouldn't have written '7 Years', which got us signed to a publisher in America and ultimately signed to Warner Bros."